How To Paint Tile Floors? (6 DIY Steps)

 What Type Of Paint Should You Use For Tiled Floor?

-You can also use other types of paint, but the results won’t be good.
-For instance, you can use latex or acrylic paint, but they won’t stick well nor protect the tiles from moisture.
+You can also use other paint types, but the results won’t be as good.
+For instance, you can use latex or acrylic paint, but they won’t adhere well nor protect the tiles from moisture.
 This is because latex paint can’t penetrate the floor, and it isn’t moisture-resistant.

 How To Paint Tiles?